Hitman is the one series doing sequels right

 One of the byproducts of the current trend of diminishing returns is that games don’t age as rapidly as they once did.
 A four-year-old release like 2016’s Hitman still has the appearance and gameplay of a 2021 debut.
-So what should a studio like IO Interactive do with Hitman and Hitman 2 as it prepares to unleash Hitman 3 for Xbox, PlayStation 5, PC, and last-gen consoles on January 20?
+So what should a studio like IO Interactive do with Hitman and Hitman 2 as it prepares to unleash Hitman 3 for PC, PlayStation 5, Xbox Series X/S and last-gen consoles on January 20?
 Well, IO’s plan is to continue improving those older games as it incorporates all of the content into a unified experience.

 When you boot up Hitman 3, you will automatically get all of the new levels and missions that come with the game.
 But if you also own Hitman and Hitman 2, you can access the levels from those games inside of Hitman 3.
 IO did the same thing with Hitman levels inside of Hitman 2.